Bashar al-Assad: War crimes

-2023–2025 arrest warrant and legal proceedings
+2023–2026 arrest warrant, legal proceedings and death sentence in absentia

 On 15 November 2023, France issued an arrest warrant against Assad over the use of banned chemical weapons against civilians in Syria.
 In May 2024, French anti-terrorism prosecutors requested the Paris appeals court to consider revoking Assad's arrest warrant, asserting his absolute immunity as a serving head of state.
 On 26 June 2024, the Paris appeals court determined that the international arrest warrant issued by France against Assad for alleged complicity in war crimes during the Syrian civil war remains valid.
 This decision was confirmed by attorneys involved in the case, who said the ruling marked the first instance where a national court acknowledged that the personal immunity of a serving head of state is not absolute.
 On 25 July 2025, the French Court of Cassation annulled Assad's arrest warrant, saying that he enjoyed presidential immunity at the time of the attack, but allowed the investigations against him to continue and new warrants to be issued against him.

 On 20 January 2025, a French court issued an arrest warrant against Assad for the 2017 killing of 59-year old dual French-Syrian national Salah Abou Nabout in a bombing in Deraa.
 On 2 September 2025, a French court issued an arrest warrant against Assad for the 2012 killings of journalists Marie Colvin and Remi Ochlik in Homs.
 On 27 September 2025, a Syrian court issued an arrest warrant for Assad over the 2011 Daraa incidents, paving the way for its circulation through Interpol and international prosecution.
 The arrest warrant cited charges such as premeditated murder, torture leading to death, and deprivation of liberty, and was based on lawsuits submitted by the families of victims in Daraa governorate over events that occurred in November 2011.

+On 11 August 2026, the Fourth Criminal Court in Damascus sentenced Bashar al-Assad, his brother Maher al-Assad, former defense minister Fahd Jassem al-Freij and five other officials to death in absentia—except for former head of the Political Security Directorate in Daraa and his first cousin Atef Najib, who was put in trial.
+They were convicted of premeditated murder, torture and crimes against humanity committed during the Syrian Civil War.

+Following the ruling, a crowd gathered outside the court buildings, holding images of some of the people who had been killed under the Assad regime.
+There were spontaneous scenes of applause and chanting, while cars driving past, sounded their vehicle horns in support of the court's verdict.